Recite It: Perform for an Audience

 When you recite, you’re more like a narrator than an actor.
 You need to convey the meaning and enhance the audience’s experience of the poem without acting it out.

-- Let the words of the poem do the emotional work during your recitation.
+- Let the words of the poem do most of the emotional work during your recitation.

 - an overly emotional delivery style